mzndr/hare/README.md

     pub db: SomeClient,
 }

-/// The message payload to be extracted from the incomming message.
+/// The message payload to be extracted from the incoming message.
 #[derive(serde::Deserialize)]
-struct IncommingMsgPayload {
+struct IncomingMsgPayload {
     pub foo: String
 }